 4. Your work obligations

 A secret for me is an electronic calendar.
-I use an electronic calendar because it means my calendar is on my phone, my tablet and my laptop.
+I use an electronic calendar because it means my calendar is on my phone, my tablet, and my laptop.
 If I lose or break any of them, I still have my calendar “in the cloud.”
-One benefit of the calendar being on my phone is that I can carry the phone in my pocket or on my hip and have an alarm go off when it is time to do the next thing on the schedule.
-My scheduling for balance wasn’t perfect day one.
-It wasn’t perfect day two.
+One benefit of the calendar being on my phone is that I can carry the phone ifn my pocket or on my hip and have an alarm go off when it is time to do the next thing on the schedule.
+My scheduling for balance wasn’t perfect day one of using an electronic calendar.
+It wasn’t perfect on day two either.
 But now, it does work well for me and I continue to schedule purposefully, and with my actual family and obligations in mind.
-Perhaps one day my dream scheduling and reality based scheduling will be the same.